 The OCR examination has four units at A-level, covering language, verse, and prose.

-Latin is a rigorous subject which is very highly regarded by universities across a wide range of disciplines, both humanities and sciences; Latin is a highly regarded and immensely rewarding A Level.
-A qualifications in Latin is a clear sign of academic ability and a willingness to challenge yourself.
+Latin is a rigorous subject which is very highly regarded by universities across a wide range of disciplines, both humanities and sciences; Latin is a highly regarded and immensely rewarding A-level.
+A qualification in Latin is a clear sign of academic ability and a willingness to challenge yourself.
 In a competitive world Latin will ensure you stand out from the crowd.

 Many students of Latin go on to read classics, history, law, or the sciences at university.
 Latin is particularly useful for the study of modern languages, history, English, medicine and life sciences.

 “fortuna fortibus favet!” - Fortune favours the brave!
 Pliny